Cloud-9-Business-Solutions/github_code_analyzer/README.md

    - `Contents` (optional): Text to search within matching files (e.g., "provider" for Terraform providers)
    - `Inclusions` (optional): Comma-separated list of repositories to include
    - `Exclusions` (optional): Comma-separated list of repositories to exclude
+   - `Preview` (optional): Enable preview mode to analyze only first 10 repositories
    - `Debug` (optional): Enable debug output for troubleshooting
 5. Click "Run workflow" to start the analysis
 6. Once complete, download the results from the "Artifacts" section
    - Results will be in CSV format with columns: repository, repository_url, file_name, line_number

+Note: Use preview mode first to test your search parameters on a limited set of repositories before running a full analysis.

 ## Features